pact-foundation/pact.io/best_practices/using_provider_states_effectively.md

 It takes cooperation on both sides of the contract.
 As you would hopefully have read elsewhere, we don't want to fall into the trap of using our contracts to do functional testing.
 Those tests belong in the provider's codebase.
 But in this situation, unfortunately the only way to check that we have used the right parameter name is to check the results that are returned.
 Here is one solution.

-1. Consumer declares in the pact: given "an alligator with name Mary exists and an alligator named John exists" upon receiving a request for "/search-alligators?name=Mary" will return a list of alligators with length _exactly one_ and the name "Mary".
+1. Consumer declares in the pact: given `an alligator with name Mary exists and an alligator named John exists` upon receiving a request for `/search-alligators?name=Mary` will return a list of alligators with length _exactly one_ and the name "Mary".
 1. The provider team sets up the relevant provider state by creating one alligator with the name Mary _AND one alligator named John_.
 1. The pact verification correctly fails - because two alligators were returned.